How much protein do I need per day in my diet?

 These are the recommended daily amounts of protein:

-That generally equates to about 10% of your daily calories from protein.
+That generally equates to about 10% of your daily calories coming from protein.

-The recommended daily amount to survive may be different from what you need to progress.
+The recommended daily amount to survive may be different from what you need to thrive.
 You should consider:

-- How many calories you eat or need.
+- How many calories do you eat or need.

 - Carbohydrate intake.